fsuleman2/CollegeManagementSystem/README.md

-# MagneApp
+# College Management System
-## MagneqApp is a College Automation System, built to provide an efficient management system to the various educational institutions to handle the student's data smoothly.
+## College Automation System is built to provide an efficient management system to the various educational institutions to handle the student's data smoothly.
 ## Build with
 * C#
 * ADO.NET